hamzaIssa254/Task-Management-System/README.md

 Setup
 Clone the repository:

-bash
-Copy code
 git clone <repository-url>
 Install dependencies:

-bash
-Copy code
 composer install
 Set up the environment:

 Copy the .env.example file to .env and update the database configuration.

-bash
-Copy code
 cp .env.example .env
 Run migrations and seeders:

-bash
-Copy code
 php artisan migrate
-php artisan db:seed
+php artisan db:seed UserSeeder
 Start the server:

-bash
-Copy code
 php artisan serve

 Testing
-Run the tests with:

-bash
-Copy code
-php artisan test
+test it with postman: https://documenter.getpostman.com/view/34383133/2sAXjSy8oz

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.